flowroute/flowroute-sdk-v3-nodejs/README.md

 }
 ```

-#### associate_did($did_id, $detail_id)
+#### updateAssignAValidE911AddressToYourPhoneNumber(numberId, e911Id, callback)

-The function accepts a phone number and an E911 record ID as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/assign-valid-e911-address-to-phone-number/).
+The function accepts `number_id`, e911_id`, and `callback` as parameters which you can learn more about in the [API reference](https://developer.flowroute.com/api/numbers/v2.0/assign-valid-e911-address-to-phone-number/).
 In the following example, we call the [getAccountPhoneNumbers](#getnumbersclient) function covered under Number Management to extract the value of the first item in the returned JSON array into variable `did_id`, pass our previously declared `detail_id` for the E911 record ID, and then make the association between them.

 ##### Example Request
 ```